totvslabs/web-challenge/README.md

 Users should be able to create a new product by informing:
 - Name
 - Description
-- Picture (here the user should be able to upload a picture from her computer)
+- Picture (here the user should be able to add a picture from a gallery)

 ### 2) Product List